unpoly/unpoly3-slides/index.md

 # This will be a smooth update

 - Upgrade from v2 to v3 will be *much* smoother than going from v1 to v2.
+- No changes in HTML or CSS provided by Unpoly.
 - Almost all are breaking changes are polyfilled by [`unpoly-migrate.js`](https://unpoly.com/changes/upgrading).
 - Unpoly 3 keeps aliases for deprecated APIs going back to 2016.\
   You can upgrade from v1 to v3 (without going through v2).